-Supervised Classification in ArcGIS
+Unsupervised vs Supervised Classification in Remote Sensing

-We’ve explored digital image classification techniques like unsupervised classification, supervised classification and object-based.
+Previously, we’ve explored digital image classification techniques like unsupervised classification, supervised classification and object-based.

-Supervised Classification Steps:
+Supervised Classification in Remote Sensing

 - Select training areas